Police Misconduct

 Failure to Intervene

-Under Second Circuit law, officers have an affirmative duty to stop misconduct they witness.
-An officer who stands by while a colleague uses excessive force can be held independently liable — even if they weren’t the one who threw a punch.
+Officers have an affirmative duty to stop misconduct they witness, though the contours of that duty can vary by circuit.
+An officer who stands by while a colleague uses excessive force can be held independently liable — even if they were not the one who threw a punch.
 This same duty to intervene extends to prisoner rights contexts, where corrections officers face liability for failing to protect incarcerated people from harm.

 Who Can Be Held Liable?